Are you pregnant and wondering whether you should quit your daily coffee habit?

-While the research isn’t definitive, there is some evidence to suggest there’s a relationship between caffeine consumption and miscarriage.
+While the research isn’t definitive, some evidence suggests there’s a relationship between caffeine consumption and miscarriage.
 If you are concerned about miscarriage, try to limit caffeine as much as possible during the first trimester of your pregnancy, when your miscarriage risk is the highest.

 There is no one-size-fits-all answer when it comes to coffee and caffeine consumption while pregnant.

-While it’s not been scientifically proven to be 100 percent safe, the general medical consensus is that 200 milligrams per day of caffeine is a safe amount, which is roughly equivalent to one cup of caffeinated coffee.
+While it hasn’t been scientifically proven to be 100 percent safe, the general medical consensus is that 200 milligrams per day of caffeine is a safe amount, which is roughly equivalent to one cup of caffeinated coffee.

 Only you and your doctor can make the best decision for you about your coffee consumption during pregnancy.
 Try to avoid drinking a lot of coffee, but you shouldn’t feel guilty about enjoying your morning java or the occasional afternoon pick-me-up.